Welcome to the Imperial County

-The Migrant Education Program (MEP) is a federally funded program, authorized under the No Child Left Behind Act (NCLB) of 2001 designed to provide supplementary educational and support services to identified migrant students.
-Currently Region 6 enrollment is approximately 7,754 migrant students ages 3-21.
+The Migrant Education Program (MEP) is a federally funded program, authorized under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA) is designed to support high quality and comprehensive educational programs for migrant children to help reduce the educational disruption and other problems that result from repeated moves.
+Currently Region VI enrollment is approximately 7,754 migrant students ages 3-21.
 The school age children are being served by 13 school districts in Imperial County.

 Supplementary Services offered to MEP students: